Helpless (Hamilton song)

 "Helpless" is the tenth song from Act 1 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.

 Synopsis

 This song focuses on the romance and eventual wedding of Eliza Schuyler and Alexander Hamilton.
 Eliza is introduced to Hamilton by her sister Angelica during a ball held while the Army is stationed in Morristown for the winter in early 1780.
-They immediately start a correspondence and Hamilton wastes no time in asking Eliza's father Philip Schuyler for his permission to marry his daughter, which is granted.
-Hamilton shares with Eliza his concerns regarding his orphanhood and lack of wealth and station, but Eliza dismisses them and the song ends on the notes of the nuptial march played at their wedding.
+They immediately start a correspondence, and Hamilton wastes no time in asking Eliza's father, Philip Schuyler, for his permission to marry his daughter, which is granted.
+Hamilton shares with Eliza his concerns regarding his orphanhood and lack of wealth and station, but Eliza dismisses them.
+The song ends on the notes of the Bridal Chorus played at their wedding.

 Historical differences

 Although the musical Hamilton is based on true events, Miranda uses dramatic license in retelling the story.
 Here, the main differences are: